AlliterativeAnchovies/fastDL/README.md

 3) Declare a "Task" for your ModelDirectory
 4) Tell the Task to create and train a fastai model.

 Right now the library is fairly limited - it only works for images and text data (especially images) and there isn't much customizability.
-However, if you need to customize it more I made sure the Task class has every internal variable exposed and relatively clearly named, so you can manually edit things between the steps
+However, if you need to customize it more I made sure the Task class has every internal variable exposed and relatively clearly named, so you can manually edit things between the steps.

 I am currently updating this fairly frequently.
 My current goal is have the library allow you to easily predict image data and explore the false positives/etc, after that I'll focus more on text.
+Ultimately the goal is to have everything that is done in the fastAI course be easily doable here in minimal code.
+However, this isn't meant to replace fastAI, this is merely a wrapper around it to help with data loading and visualization.

 Dependencies: fastAI, spacy